MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 ## Understand Markdown editors

-Markdown is a lightweight markup language that is both easy to read and easy to learn.
-Therefore, it has rapidly become an industry standard.
-To write articles in Markdown, we recommend that you first download and install a Markdown editor.
+Markdown is a lightweight markup language used to author the content.
 [Visual Studio Code](https://code.visualstudio.com/) is the preferred tool for editing Markdown at Microsoft.
 [Atom](https://atom.io) is another popular tool for editing Markdown.

-Markdown text is saved into files with .md extension.

-Additional details on how to write with Markdown, including Markdown basics and the features supported by Open Publishing Services (OPS) custom Markdown extensions, are covered in the [Markdown Reference](markdown-reference.md) article.
+Markdown basics and the features supported by Open Publishing Services (OPS) custom Markdown extensions, are covered in the [Markdown Reference](markdown-reference.md) article.

 ## Next steps